-Tom Cowton is a Lecturer in Physical Geography.
+Tom Cowton is a Senior Lecturer in Physical Geography.
 He joined the University of St Andrews in 2016 following a spell as a postdoctoral research associate at the University of Edinburgh.
-His research interests include glacier-ocean interaction, ice sheet hydrology and dynamics and subglacial erosion.
+His research interests include glacier-ocean interaction, ice sheet hydrology and fjord dynamics.

 Iain Wheel is a PhD student who joined the University of St Andrews in 2019 as part of the Thwaites Glacier Collaboration.
 He is interested in modelling calving dynamics and marine ice cliff instability processes.

 Oliver Hall is a PhD student who joined the University of St Andrews in 2019 through the NERC Iapetus2 Doctoral Training Partnership.
 He uses remote sensing techniques to study seasonal changes in tidewater glaciers in Greenland, and what this may tell us about their response to longer term climate change.

 Ella Wood is a PhD student co-taught between St Andrews and the University of Bonn, she joined the department in 2022.
 Ella’s research uses remote sensing and field techniques to investigate the hydrological significance of rock glaciers with a focus on the Tien Shan region.